nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given booking is invalid.
+The specified booking does not exist in the system.

     * 1a1.
 BookingSystem shows an error message.